mrjk/linux-personal-env/README.md

 * double colon: Colon is normally white, but it become yellow if the partition is 80% used, red if 95% used, and yellow if you are on Kernel filesystem (like ``/proc``, ``/sys``)
 * path: Usually in blue, it becomes yellow if you cannot write on this path (soooo usefull when you move your ``CWD`` from another terminal)

+## Package list

+It is a list of basic package I personnally use on my Debian systems.
+Feel free to google them to know what they do, and to adapt the package name to your distro.

 ## Notes

 This may be improved to support git, svn, whatever shell.
 I guess I will need it later, so it may be implemented in some days.
 The point is nothing special, bu you might be interested to see how I set up the $PS1 variable.
+The default package (Debian) list can be also useful.

 Sorry for the gramma spelling, I don't like to read again what I wrote :p (except or code)